-This is Smith's sixth year in Dallas, the longest tenure of any other linebacker.
+This is Smith's sixth year in Dallas, the longest tenure of any active linebacker on the roster.
 He and Keanu Neal were both products of the 2016 NFL Draft but Neal has spent the last five years in Atlanta.

-Smith doesn't have the credibility of someone like Sean Lee at this point and has to change that quickly if he wants to remain in Dallas beyond 2021.
+Smith doesn't have the credibility of someone like Sean Lee at this point and he'll have to change that quickly if he wants to remain in Dallas beyond 2021.